railshotway/therailshotway.com/source/posts/2021-05-29-uncovering-hotwire-patterns-part-1-loading-frames-on-demand.html.md

 **Interactivity:**

-1. Have a Stimulus controller hide the `<a>` tag on init, we won't need it if Stimulus is running (which means JS is enabled)
+1. Have the connected Stimulus controller hide the `<a>` tag.
+We won't need it if Stimulus is running (which means JS is enabled).
 1. When `#update` is called, simulate a click on the hidden `<a>` tag
 1. Use `await` to halt execution until the promise returned by the frame's `#loaded` method is resolved
 1. Execute any side effects that happen after content is loaded (in our case, flipping the menu's arrow indicator)
-1. Add/modify aria labels throughout, when appropriate
+1. Add/modify aria labels throughout, when appropriate.
+This is important for semantics and accessibility.

 Notice how using appropriate HTML semantics makes it easy to query and manipulate the DOM.